Research

 As contractual aspects of corporate governance increasingly shift to the foreground in U.S. corporate law, the work above on contracts creates opportunities to intervene in longstanding debates in company law.

-Relevant papers: Putting Stockholders First, Not the First-Filed Complaint (2013, with Leo Strine and Larry Hamermesh); COVID-19 as a Force Majeure in Corporate Transactions (2020, with Julian Nyarko and Eric Talley); Delaware's Frontier (2022, with Gordon Smith); Gender and the Social Structure of Exclusion in U.S. Corporate Law (2023, with Afra Afsharipour); Delaware's Progress (current project).
+Relevant papers: Putting Stockholders First, Not the First-Filed Complaint (2013, with Leo Strine and Larry Hamermesh); COVID-19 as a Force Majeure in Corporate Transactions (2020, with Julian Nyarko and Eric Talley); Delaware's Frontier (2022, with Gordon Smith); Gender and the Social Structure of Exclusion in U.S. Corporate Law (2023, with Afra Afsharipour); Client Demands and the Persistence of Diversity Gaps in Corporate Litigation (working paper, with Afra Afsharipour and Kristina Bishop); Delaware's Progress (current project).

 Inclusive Legal Institutions